adityasamant25/spring-boot-golden-examples/README.md

 Spring Boot.
 API documentation is auto-generated using the springdoc-openapi java library.
 It uses `spring-boot-actuator` to expose the default metrics and health information.
 For details, please refer to the documentation of the [Customers Basic module](customers-basic/README.md).

+### Client App

+This module is a representation of a client microservice created with Spring Boot.
+It uses the new `RestClient` introduced in Spring Framework 6.x to invoke other microservice APIs over REST.
+It is accompanied by stable unit and integration tests.
+Integration tests use the `WebMvcTest` and `RestClientTest` frameworks.
+For details, please refer to the documentation of the [Client App module](client-app/README.md).